CNES/demcompare/readme.md

 dem_compare launch and the config.json remains the same.
 Note that the coregistration step is not mandatory as one can decide its DEMs are already coregistered.

+#### The parameters

+Here is the list of the parameters and the associated default value when it exists:

+    {
+        "outputDir" :
+        "inputDSM" : {  "path",
+                        "zunit" : "meter",
+                        "georef" : "WGS84",
+                        "nodata" : }
+        "inputRef" : {  "path",
+                        "zunit" : "meter",
+                        "georef" : "WGS84",
+                        "nodata" : }}
+        "plani_opts" : {    "coregistration_method" : "nuth_kaab",
+                            "disp_init" : {"x": 0, "y": 0}},
+        "stats_opts" : {    "class_type": "slope",
+                            "class_rad_range": [0, 10, 25, 50, 90],
+                            "cross_classification': False}
+    }

+## Processing the outputs

+#### The stats

+dem_compare results display some basic statistics computed on the image on altitude differences (calles `errors` below) that are listed here :
+- the minimal and maximal values
+- the mean and the standard deviation
+- the median and the NMAD (see the References section)
+- the '90 percentile' which is actually the 90% percentile of the absolute differences between errors and the mean(errors)
+- and, the percentage of valid points (for whom the statistics have been computed)

+Those stats are actually displayed by stats set (see next section).

+#### The stats sets

+Using dem_compare one can get a closer look on particular areas compared together.
+It is by setting the `class_type` value and the `class_rad_range` of the stats options (`stats_opts`) that one can set how the stats shall be classified if at all.

+The default behavior is `class_type`: `slope` which means the stats are going to be classified by slope range.
+The slope range can be set with the `class_rad_range` argument.
+Hence, the statistics will be displayed overall, and by stats set, each set containing all the pixels for whom the inputRef slope is contained inside the associated slope range.
+Hence, there is a stats set for each slope range, and all the stats set form a partition of the altitude differences image.

+Now, one can decide not to classify the stats by slope range but to use instead any other exogenous data he posses.
+For that purpose, one might set `class_type`: `user` and add a file path as value to the `class_support_ref` key.
+Still, the `class_rad_range` argument is to be set.

+The `class_rad_range` key requires a list as : `[0, 5, 10]`.
+Set like this, three sets will partitioned the stats :
+(1) the `class_support_ref` pixels with radiometry inside [0, 5[, (2) the one with radiometry inside [5, 10[, and (3),
+the ones inside [10, inf[.
+Note that if `class_type` is set to `slope` (default value), then no `class_support_ref` is required and the slope image to classify stats from will be computed by dem_compare on the inputRef DEM.

+#### The cross classification and the modes

+Along with classifying the statistics, dem_compare can display those stats in three different modes where a mode is actually a set of all the pixels of the altitude differences image.

+By default, the `cross_classification` is set to `False`.
+Hence only the standard mode will be displayed.
+If, the `cross_classification` was to be set to `True`, then the coherent and the incoherent (both forming a partition of the standard one) modes would also be displayed.

+The cross classification activation allows dem_compare to classify not only the pixels of the inputRef (which is performed when `class_type` is not `None`) but also the pixels of the inputDSM.
+This will be done the same way, which means this will be done considering the same `class_rad_range`.
+Plus, if `class_type` is `slope` (default), then the classification of the inputDSM pixels rely on its slope values (computed by dem_compare itself).
+And if `class_type` is set to `user`, then one has to set a full file path to the `class_support_dsm` key.

+Now here is how the modes are defined :
+(1) the standard mode results simply on all on valid pixels.
+This means nan values but also ouliers and masked ones are discarded.
+Note that the nan values can be originated from the altitude differences image and / or the reference support image.
+The last one being the slope image or the image given by the user as value to the class_support_ref` key and `class_type` is not None.
+(2) the coherent mode which is the standard mode where only the pixels for which input DEMs classifications are coherent.
+(3) the incoherent mode which is the coherent one complementary.

+#### The dh map and the intermediate data and

+dem_compare will store several data and here is a brief explanation for each one.

+First, the images :

+(1) the intial_dh.tif image is the altitude differences image when both DEMs have been reprojected to the same grid (the one of inputDSM) and no coregistration has been performed.
+(2) final_dh.tif is the altitude differences image from the reprojected DEMs after the coregistration (3) the coreg_DSM.tif and coreg_Ref.tif are the coregistered DEMS.
+(4) the Ref_support.tif and DSM_support.tif are the images from which the stats have been classified.
+Depending on the values given to the parameters those images might not be there.
+With default behavior only the Ref_support.tif is computed and it is the coreg_Ref.tif slope.
+(5) the Ref_support_classified.png and the DSM_support_classified.png are the classified version of the images listed previously.
+The alpha band is used to mask the pixels for whom both classification do not match.
+This could be because one pixel has a slope between [0; 20[ for one DEM and between [45; 100[ for the other one.
+(6) the images whose names start with 'AltiErrors-' are the plots saved by dem_compare.
+They show histograms by stats set and same histograms fitted by gaussian.

+Then, the remaining files :

+(7) the final_config.json is the completion of the initial config.json file given by the user.
+It contains additional information and is used when dem_compare is launched step by step.
+(8) the files whose names start with 'stats_results-' are the .json and .csv files listed the statistics for each set.
+There is one file by mode.
+(9) the .npy files are the numpy histograms for each stats mode and set.

+Eventually, one shall find in the report_documentation/ directory the full documentation with all the results presented for each mode and each set.

 ## Dependencies

 Here is the list of required dependencies for the python environment: